operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 ## Selecting Tests

-Scorecard users can specify a `--selector` CLI flag to filter which tests it will execute.
+Tests are selected by setting the `--selector` CLI flag to tests it will execute.
 If a selector flag is not supplied, then all the tests within the scorecard configuration file are executed.